 This is what the lessons page looks like.
 We like the “Previous” and “Next” arrows and sidebar navigation that make it really easy to figure out where you are in a series of lessons.
 Also, Guitar Tricks has a unique feature in their video player; you can select a portion of the video to loop and it will play repeatedly so you can focus on that once part to master it.

-The gone lessons page has a long list of all the songs they’ve secured licenses with artists to teach to their members.
-We wish the list was longer to be honest, but it’s still nice to see some solid selections like “Stellar”, “Sweet Home Alabama”, “Harder to Breathe”, and “Magic Carpet Ride”.
+The song lessons page has a long list of all the songs they’ve secured licenses with artists to teach to their members.
+They have gotten rights to give step-by-step lessons for songs from bands like Jimi Hendrix, Pearl Jam, B.B.
+King and Lynyrd Skynyrd.

 The “Jam Station” is a learning tool with over 400 pre-made tracks to practice with.
 They really vary the styles of the track selection, but Blues definitely has the most since that’s the most popular genre people choose to while learning soloing techniques.

 We have tried virtually every major guitar community and home study course online, and Guitar Tricks ranks 2nd with our rating algorithm, just barely behind JamPlay.

 Here is a quick checklist to see if Guitar Tricks is the right option:

 - If you would prefer to try before you buy, they have a 14-day free trial

 - If you want more video lessons, Guitar Tricks has over 8,000 (they’re growing every week)